Made In America, 9781784161866

 Summary

-Bill Bryson, bestselling author of The Lost Continent, The Life and Times of the Thunderbolt Kid, and Notes from a Big Country, takes a detour from his travel narratives to explore the captivating evolution of American English.
+Bill Bryson turns away from travelling the highways and byways of middle America, so hilariously depicted in his bestselling The Lost Continent, The Life and Times of the Thunderbolt Kid and Notes from a Big Country, for a fast, exhilarating ride along the Route 66 of American language and popular culture.

 Book Details